 Meet ‘The Crazy Chef’: Chef Gaggan Anand

-Fine dining and Indian cuisine may not seem like the perfect match, but that’s because nobody managed to pull off the perfect balance of the two – until Chef Gaggan Anand, that is.
-The wacky, eccentric chef has a mind that boggles and a genius that knows no bounds.
-The Indian born and bred chef has managed to redefine traditional Indian food in a way that nobody has before, creating progressive Indian cuisine that includes a 25-course tasting menu served across five hours.
+Fine dining and Indian cuisine may not seem like the perfect match, but that’s because nobody managed to strike the perfect balance between the two until Chef Gaggan Anand.
+The wacky, eccentric executive chef has a mind that boggles and a genius that knows no bounds, offering an exclusive chef’s table experience.

-And, to add to his eccentricities, he carved his name as a world-class chef in the most unexpected of places: Bangkok, which he put on the map as a fine dining destination in its own right.
+To add to his eccentricities, he carved his name as a world-class chef in the most unexpected of places: Bangkok, which he put on the map as a fine-dining destination in its own right.
 The restaurant bore his name, Gaggan, a mark of his self-possession and dedication to carving a name for himself as a celebrity chef.

 Chef-Gaggan-Anand